 - The maintenance of the system does not affect its continuity.

 In small substations where there is no constant need for power, a single busbar system is used.
 But more than one busbar is used in a large substation as compared to a smaller substation.
-Due to which the problem of power trips does not arise
+Due to this, the problem of power trips does not arise.

 Types of Electrical Busbars: